Skip to content

 To be fair, a lot of this is my fault, but I’m not the only that has experienced this issue and it’s frustrating, to say the least.
 If you plan to buy the Nano X Unkown’s, loosen them up before you put them on and avoid pulling on the heel’s material excessively to prevent ripping.

 Another potential con is the price of the shoe.
-When they first came out their price sat around $150.00 USD, but now they’re selling for $140.00 USD on Reebok’s site.
+When they first came out their price was around $150.00 USD, but now they’re selling for $140.00 USD on Reebok’s site.
 It’s not the biggest deal compared to other Reebok Nano models, however, these are certainly not the most budget-friendly shoes on the market.

 Performance

-Overall, I really enjoy training in the Reebok Nano X Unknown from a recreational point of view.
+Overall, I really enjoy training in the Reebok Nano X Unknown from a recreational strength training point of view.
 It’s a model that feels just like the Nano X, but with a slight addition of extra heel and ankle support.

 Lifting